-This semester, I introduced podcasting into my classroom.
+This semester, I introduced podcasting into my classroom, especially student-made podcasts.
 The project offered my students the opportunity to become responsible content creators while also exploring new ways to share their ideas.
 In my class, students were given the freedom to research a topic of their choice on which to focus their podcast.
 The end products included subject-specific content (for example, explaining the history and rules of baseball), how-to audio stories (for example, candle making), and more.

 After selecting their topics, students had to learn how to become effective researchers.
 Students learned to determine the credibility of a website, as well as how to correctly cite sources when speaking and writing.
 During the research phase, many students even connected with and interviewed experts in the field to help answer questions that came up in their research.